 - which airline you choose to fly with, the more modern fleets are more efficient and many airlines have initiatives in place to help reduce their carbon footprints.
 All airlines are not equal.

 - find more direct routes rather than the cheaper indirect routes with connecting flights, these will inevitably have lower emissions....and of course, opt to fly economy class.

 - pay more attention to your lifestyle at home.
 I can guarantee you’ll offset more carbon by changing your day to day lifestyle than cancelling your next holiday to Africa because someone said long haul flights were bad.
 Make it your mission to "payback" the emissions from your holiday by living a more thoughtful day to day life.

-- offset your couple of tonnes carbon footprint from your holiday by contributing to a cause or offset project which will help ensure the areas you visit are conserved long after you leave.
+- offset your couple of tonnes of carbon emissions from your holiday by contributing to a cause or offset project which will help ensure the areas you visit are conserved long after you leave.

 - consider where you stay and who you spend your money on the ground with.
 It’s your responsibility to make sure the impact you have as a tourist is good …..and the best way to do that is to support conservation areas with your spending.
-Research where you’re staying, and how the lodge or tour operator you’re using supports conservation efforts.
+Research where you’re staying, and how the lodge or tour operator you’re using supports conservation efforts and how they work with local communities.
 Spend more time, more money, the more you, as a tourist invest in these areas, the more likely these vast carbon sinks will remain protected.